What forms of payment do you accept?

 This series was created by Joseph Warren and made its debut in 2007 with five pieces in an exhibition entitled The butterfly effect at the Medcalf Gallery in London's Exmouth Market.

 In 2008 Joseph was commissioned by The Conran Shop to produce exclusive cabinets of 20 butterflies for their international 'Inspirations' exhibition.
 The butterfly series has featured in further exhibitions and a wide range of print and online media.
-New pieces are regularly added to the collection which can be purchased direct from this website or in branches of The Conran Shop.
+New pieces are regularly added to the collection which can be purchased direct from this website.

 What are the sizes of the butterfly series cabinets?